cyansmiles/php-image-folder-to-xml/README.md

 #php-image-folder-to-xml
 ###This uses PHP to create XML code of images in any folder.

 Because Google Picasa is no longer available to share image folders (and get ablum IDs) and Google Plus makes you use tokens and API, I went back to hosting images on my own server.
 I did not want to use Flikr or anything else yet.
-It was a lot of work to "manually" create photo galleries and I needed a new option so I went back to hosting the images in a folder on my server and I created this images to pull info automatically using RSS/XML feeds.
+It was a lot of work to "manually" create photo galleries and I needed a new option so I went back to hosting the images in a folder on my server and I created this PHP to pull image and image info automatically using RSS/XML feeds.

 This is nothing amazing, but so far it seems to work well.
 Anyways, I created this for an image gallery (currently I am using PlusGallery) to pull all the images (and info) for any folder.
 This is still a work in progress, but this part is working fine.
 I can see it may have many other uses.